asagi4/comfyui-prompt-control/README.md

 ```
 Will interpret the first one using the default ComfyUI behaviour, the second prompt with A1111 and the last prompt with the default again

-For things (ie. the code imports) to work, the nodes must be cloned in a directory named exactly `ComfyUI_ADV_CLIP_emb`.

 ## Cutoff

 NOTE: Cutoff syntax might change at some point; it's pretty clunky.